Into the Fog: Evaluating Robustness of Multiple Object Tracking: Related Work

 \subsection{MOT Robustness}

 MOT is a complex computer vision task that includes various steps, such as object detection, motion estimation, instance re-identification (re-ID) and data association.
-MOT deals with video sequences rather than separate images, incorporating the temporal dimension.
-Frame-by-frame, it processes visual information from the surrounding environment, detects and tracks target objects over time, forming their trajectories.
+MOT deals with video sequences rather than separate images, incorporating the temporal information.
+Frame-by-frame, it processes visual data from the surrounding environment, detects and tracks targets over time, forming their trajectories.
 Abundant SOTA methods~\cite{motsurvey, centertrack, FairMOT, bytetrack, tracktor, SORT, DeepSort} suggest different approaches to address various MOT challenges such as occlusion, viewpoint variation, pose modification, appearance changes, scale diversity, crowded scenes, lighting conditions, real-time processing, and model complexity.
-However, research on MOT robustness in adverse atmospheric conditions remains limited.

-Early works~\cite{tan, He, defogging, restoration} proposed general dehazing techniques to restore clear scenes from images affected by adverse weather conditions, aiming to address issues caused by fog, haze, rain and snow.
+However, research on MOT robustness in adverse atmospheric conditions is still lacking.
+Some early works~\cite{tan, He, defogging, restoration} propose general dehazing techniques to address issues caused by fog or haze by restoring clear scenes.
 However, image restoration approaches face limitations in model bias and generalization ability, loss of image details or textures, and misinterpretation of scene ambiguity.
 The problem of developing MOT methods capable to handle adverse atmospheric conditions, including fog, remains relevant and underexplored.